 When Microsoft introduced Windows 3.1, arguably the first usable version of its eponymous graphical user interface (GUI), there was a seismic shift in the industry to develop Windows applications.

 Over time, this led to the demise of Microsoft’s traditional rivals, Novell and WordPerfect.

-As Windows evolved in the early 2000s from Windows 2000/Windows Me to XP, Windows 7 and now Windows 10, Microsoft has become the fundamental desktop software underpinning many popular end-user business applications.
+As Windows evolved in the early 2000s from Windows 2000/Windows Me to XP, Windows 7 and now Windows 10, Microsoft has become the fundamental desktop software underpinning many popular business applications.

 This is where Google’s Linux-based Chrome OS fits in.
 The operating system, which has been engineered to run the Chrome browser on Chromebook devices, is starting to gain some traction in the enterprise.
 Enterprise-class Chromebooks are now shipping at a similar price to Windows laptops, shifting the perception that Chrome OS is a cheap alternative to Windows.
-On the software side, there is also work being done to make Chrome OS run on older PC hardware.
+On the software side, work is being done to make Chrome OS run on older PC hardware.

 Neverware, the developer of CloudReady, is one such company.
-Neverware has set its focus on helping businesses breathe new life into ageing PCs and its plans appear to be aligned with the evolution of Chrome OS, which is beginning to break out of its niche in education, thanks in part to Windows.
+Neverware has set its focus on helping businesses breathe new life into ageing PCs, and its plans appear to be aligned with the evolution of Chrome OS, which is beginning to break out of its niche in education, thanks in part to Windows.